User experience score

 In the Dynatrace menu, go to Settings > Web and mobile monitoring > User experience score.
 The User experience score page opens.

 optional Turn on If last user action in a session is classified as Frustrating, classify the entire session as Frustrating to judge a frustrating session by its last action.

 optional Turn on Consider rage clicks / rage taps in score calculation to include rage events when determining the user experience score.

 In the Threshold for Frustrating user experience box, enter the percentage of Frustrating user actions beyond which a user session is considered Frustrating.

 In the Threshold for Satisfying user experience box, enter the minimum percentage of Satisfying user actions required to consider a session Satisfying.

 Calculate the user experience score

-To be able to calculate the user experience score, each element that makes up a session is assigned a weight and an element Apdex, as shown in the following table:
+To calculate the user experience score, we assigned a weight and an element Apdex to each element that makes up a session, as shown in the following table:

 - The total weight of all these categories is calculated: Total=F+S+T

 - Each of these weights is then divided by this total weight.